gopaddle-io/gopaddle-lite/README.md

 # Helm repository for gopaddle community (lite) edition

-This outlines the steps to add this helm repository to do a helm install of gopaddle community (lite) edition.
+This outlines the steps to add this helm repository to do a helm-based installation of gopaddle community (lite) edition.

 The gopaddle community (lite) edition is also referred with the names gp-lite and/or gopaddle-lite.